 Here you’ll need a Narrator who can inspire with engaging stories.
 As they weave their magic, you need to have a strong emotional awareness to read the room and empathic skills to understand the implications of your innovation from different perspectives.

 - Pick the right day!
 Timing can be everything.

 This is about being adaptable – you’ll need to be great at juggling to meet changing demands of the day and be ready to take advantage of opportunities at a moment’s notice.

 - Don’t give up.
 Contexts change – be ready to adapt, reframe your ideas and act on your passion.

-Be it Persistence, Resilience or Bounceback, each with their subtle differences, strengths in this arena will ensure you have the energy to stay the course.
-And as a hungry Resolver you will ensure problems are solved along a bumpy road.
+Be it persistence, resilience or bounceback – each with their subtle differences – strengths in this area will ensure you have the energy to stay the course.
+And as a hungry Resolver, you will ensure that problems are solved along a bumpy road.

 - Preach your gospel.
 Make the right allies from your key stakeholders: the first follower turns a lone “but” into a leader and your ideas into a business investment.

-To sell your vision of the future Strategic Awareness and Counterpoint are valuable strengths and it is here that strengths around relating to others come to the fore.
-Your interactions will be so much more potent when you are a Rapport Builder who loves to foster your strength as a Relationship Deepener too.
+To sell your vision of the future, strategic awareness and counterpoint are valuable strengths and it is here that strengths focused on relating to others come to the fore.
+Your interactions will be so much more potent when you are a rapport builder who loves to foster your strength as a relationship deepener too.